 Hubby and I spend a lot of time thinking about how we live in our spaces and what we want from our home.
 This slows down our decorating process a lot but we really want to maximize every space.
 This small house stumps us sometimes because every room needs to work double or triple duty.

 But we have finally committed to some big changes in the living room and they’re directed by our new life by the lake.

-Despite this vision for our new lake life, after the house became ours we moved in all of our old furniture from the townhouse - our secondhand sofa, our splitting at the seams tufted ottoman, our beloved Ikea Besta wall unit, plus my pretties: the minty chair and velvet chair I had recovered - and faced all of the furniture away from the lake, toward the television.
-With these pieces, we also moved a mid-century modern sectional I bought (fourth photo down in this post) on impulse the day before we moved.
-Although I love it and it fit the plan, we hesitated getting it recovered and so it's been languishing in the garage.
-Although Hubby initially like it, he longed for something a little more cushy.
+Despite this vision for our new lake life, after the house became ours we moved in all of our old furniture from the townhouse – our secondhand sofa, our splitting at the seams tufted ottoman, our beloved Ikea Besta wall unit, plus my pretties: the minty chair and velvet chair I had recovered – and faced all of the furniture away from the lake, toward the television.
+With these pieces, we also moved a mid-century modern sectional I bought on impulse the day before we moved (this one – it’s since been recovered!).
+Although I love it and it fit the plan, we hesitated getting it recovered and so it languished in the garage.
+Although Hubby initially like it, he eventually longed for something a little more cushy.